 Start off your day with a morning chant!
 Sutra recitation is one of the 3 basic practices of our faith.
 Currently, we are reciting one chapter a day, from The Threefold Lotus Sutra: A Modern Translation for Contemporary Readers.
 It is available on amazon.

 Stay for Hoza or Dharma Circle afterwards.
 Everyone is welcome.

-(*No Morning Chant on Thursday when Transatlantic Sangha gathering in session )
+(*No Morning Chant on Thursday when Transatlantic Sangha gathering is in session )

 Transatlantic Sangha is a gathering bridging continents.
 Come and join Buddhists from the Americas, Europe, and Africa.
-The hour consists of a Lotus Sutra recitation and different features such as guest speakers, Dharma Journeys, Q&A, and more!
+The hour consists of a Lotus Sutra recitation and each session features different guest speakers, Dharma Journeys, Q&A, and more!
 Bring your friends!